 Further, in countries like Persia, where the ordinary people were relishing on the luxurious feel that a rug brought into their lives, the Mughals in India kept it exclusively for themselves.
 Persian designs on rugs had been the most favorite among the customers with their intricate motifs reflecting flowers and leaves.
 These designs also motivated our Indian artisans who have adopted them and added a touch of their own while weaving these traditional-style rugs.

-The other reason that justifies the existence of these exquisitely designed rugs even after centuries are their durability factor.
+The other reason that justifies the existence of these exquisitely designed rugs even after centuries is their durability factor.
 These hand-woven rugs have found their way to museums as some of them lasted for more than thousands of years.
-Hence, investing in a rug is seen as investing in a souvenir that can be passed down to generations as the life span of 100 years is very common in the case of these handcrafted rugs.
+Hence, buying a rug is seen as an investment in a souvenir that can be passed down to generations as the life span of 100 years is very common in the case of these handcrafted rugs.

 To ensure that the customers receive the best quality product; several quality checks are run on the raw material, and the most excellent lot is selected.

 The raw material received generally comes with a lot of debris.
-Hence, it is cleaned and refined to spin into the yarn before machines can turn it into a durable material.
+Hence, it is cleaned and refined to spin into the thread before machines can turn it into a durable material.

 Hand knotting is the most challenging process out of the steps that are employed while making a rug.
 The weavers have to work with an unwavering precision during this process as they have to continuously tie one knot after the other until the design takes a final shape.
 This process is also one of the most expensive ones as it is a labor-intensive job.

-The weaving process is followed by the trimming process in which unwanted knots and threads that come out from the back of the rug are taken out with the help of a scissor.
+The weaving process is followed by the trimming process in which unwanted knots and threads are taken out with the help of a scissor.
 The skilled hand of our weavers trims everything that is undesirable and could be a stumbling block for the rug’s smoothness.
 The rug is then shaved with a specialized machine that helps in leveling the length of the carpet.
 To make it perfect from every angle; the rug is stretched on a machine for an entire day.